sonaliaruk/myntra_product_Analysis_Powerbi/README.md

 * Promote the highest-rated brands to attract more customers and build trust.

 This project is a great example of how data-driven insights can enhance product strategy, improve customer targeting, and boost brand engagement for fashion retail platforms like Myntra. 👗📊

+## 📊 Power BI Report Screenshot

+Here is a preview of the Power BI dashboard: